 international restaurants, bars and boutiques which have opened their doors on Collins Avenue, the main stretch.

 One of Sunny Isles' landmark is the Newport Fishing Pier, at the south end of the beach.

 Built in 1936 and now a designated historic site,

-The well-maintained paths lead you to the public beaches, and you will find bathrooms and showers at some of the access areas.
+The well-maintained paths lead you to the public beaches, and you will find bathrooms and showers at some but not all of the access areas.

 Whether you are staying at Sunny Isles or just stopping for the day, enjoy your time!